Stop! Your Lease Extension in Ashford Kent Could Be FREE

 If you are facing a significant premium because your lease in Ashford Kent has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Ashford Kent lease extension
+Main reasons to commence your Ashford Kent lease extension

 Why you should start your Ashford Kent lease extension today: